Luis Octavio

 Outcome

 In the first two months, production capacity went up 60%.
-Delivery times dropped by 2–4 days.
+Delivery times dropped by 3–4 days.
 After-hours work caused by reactive overload basically disappeared.

-The clearest signal that it worked: Operations and Digital Lab independently decided to replicate the system for their own teams.
+Operations and Digital Lab independently decided to replicate the system for their own teams.
 No training, no coordination from my side.
 They just saw what Marketing was doing and built their own version.
 That's the best validation a system can get.

 Beyond capacity and speed, the system gave the team something it never had before: data.
 That visibility gave us the numbers to demonstrate Marketing's impact to leadership with hard evidence instead of perception.